-- •Community Volunteers are the heartbeat of the group and can be available to help in a variety of incidents like door knocking, spreading grit and helping the vulnerable. - •You may have as many volunteers as you feel neccessary - •You might want some extra specific volunteers if your community suffers from specific events e.g. Flood Wardens these could be considered in a seperate Flood annex
+- •Community Volunteers are the heartbeat of the group and can be available to help in a variety of incidents like door knocking, spreading grit and helping the vulnerable. - •We can have as many volunteers as we feel neccessary - •We might want some extra specific volunteers if our community suffers from specific events e.g. Flood Wardens these are considered in the seperate Flood Plan annex.